 Another key challenge of security metrics is that organisations go to great lengths to keep their security programme under wraps.

 Talking openly about your security controls or tooling just makes it easier for a threat actor to sidestep those things and this information could damage an organisation’s reputation if their approach to security is seen to be sub-par.
 This extends to metrics.
 What you choose to measure says a lot about your priorities, risk exposure and security posture.

-For this reason, most organisations will only discuss their metrics in a closed forum or working group.
+For this reason, most organisations will only discuss their metrics anonymously, in a closed forum or in a working group.
 But even then, there’s some hesitancy.
 As mentioned earlier, people are often unsure about their metrics programme because there’s no simple solution.